-- to defective anti-friction seals on pumps - to the formation of biofilms that cause microbially influenced corrosion and/or that can substantially impair thermal transfer.
+- To defective floating seals in pumps - To the formation of biofilm which can cause microbial influenced corrosion or significantly impair heat transfer.

 In low-salt water and the correct pH for a short time even to oxygen concentrations up 0.5 mg / I are tolerated.